Setup & Integration

 Shell alias

-Add an alias to make this seamless: alias claude='agentsh exec $(agentsh session create --workspace . | jq -r .id) -- claude'
+Add an alias for convenience: alias claude='agentsh exec $(agentsh session create --workspace . | jq -r .id) -- claude'

 AI Assistant Integration#